 Dressing dogs is a controversial topic among pet owners.
 Some enjoy dressing up their furry friends and have a wide range of clothing options for them, while others argue that dogs do not need clothing as they are already equipped with a natural coat to keep them warm.
 So, who is right?

 The answer to this question is that it depends on a variety of factors, including the breed of the dog, the quality of their coat, their age, and their overall health.

+About 30% of dog breeds are very sensitive to cold weather.
 Humans have selectively bred various dog breeds to exhibit a range of coat characteristics, from hairless to heavily haired.
 Additionally, many breeds have been removed from their natural environments and relocated to vastly different climates.
 And in most cases, we keep our dogs year-round in warm homes, even when it's cold outside.
 Given these facts, that we've domesticated dogs and should adapt our care for them accordingly, including dressing them up.

 On the other hand, dogs with thick, double coats that are bred for cold weather conditions, as well as healthy, active dogs, may not need to wear clothes.
 However, if they are exposed to extreme conditions for a prolonged period of time, it may be beneficial to dress them up.

 Dogs should be clothed if there is a large temperature difference between indoors and outdoors and if they will be outside for a long period of time.